garethr/prodder/README.md

 ## Purpose

-This test suite contains a collection of very opinionated security related tests, intended for general usage against most types of web application.
+This test suite contains a collection of very opinionated security-related tests, intended for general usage against most types of web application.
 You can run the tests out-of-the-box or use them as a starting point for more domain specific tests.

 Currently the tests cover:

-* Security minded HTTP headers
+* security-minded HTTP headers
-* Checking for open ports
+* checking for open ports
-* Issues with SSL configuration
+* issues with SSL configuration

 ## Installation